MOberlechner/soda/projects/ad_auctions/readme.md

 ```

 **Exp 2 - FPSB and SPSB for different utility models (baseline)**<br>
-We compute the expected revenue in the discretized setting to serve as a baseline for the bandit learner
+We compute the expected revenue in the discretized setting to serve as a baseline for the bandit learner.
 ```bash
 python projects/soda/evaluation/table_baseline.py
 ```
+---
+*contact: matthias.oberlechner@tum.de*